Davis Group - T-cell Biology

 The work in the Davis Laboratory relies on the use of CRISPR and other molecular biology-related techniques to generate and express fluorescently tagged signaling proteins, and to study and characterize the effects of antibodies, and to re-engineer them.
 Training in cutting edge imaging will be obtained in the laboratories of our collaborators.

 Students will be enrolled on the MRC WIMM DPhil Course, which takes place in the autumn of their first year.
 Running over several days, this course helps students to develop basic research and presentation skills, as well as introducing them to a wide-range of scientific techniques and principles, ensuring that students have the opportunity to build a broad-based understanding of differing research methodologies.

 Generic skills training is offered through the Medical Sciences Division's Skills Training Programme.
 This programme offers a comprehensive range of courses covering many important areas of researcher development: knowledge and intellectual abilities, personal effectiveness, research governance and organisation, and engagement, influence and impact.
 Students are actively encouraged to take advantage of the training opportunities available to them.

 As well as the specific training detailed above, students will have access to a wide-range of seminars and training opportunities through the many research institutes and centres based in Oxford.

 Paluch C, Santos AM, Anzilotti C, Cornall RJ, Davis SJ.
-(2018) Immune checkpoints as therapeutic targets in autoimmunity.
-Front Immunol In press.
+Immune checkpoints as therapeutic targets in autoimmunity.
+Front Immunol.
+2018 9, 2306.